-Although any form of meditation can benefit most of, it is a significant challenge for those of us who are experiencing any type of clinical depression.
+Although any form of meditation can be beneficial, it is a significant challenge for those of us who are experiencing any type of clinical depression.

 Meditation can be a valuable component and tool in our quest for recovery, and it is not a replacement for medication or therapy, but rather another form of positive reinforcement that can become essential to improving our mental health.

 Two of the most prominent symptoms of depression is the presence of continuous negative and self-defeating thoughts.